One of the team manager’s main concerns is of team building. For team members to cooperate and achieve results.

-Bruce Tuckman’s model for small group development: Forming, storming, norming and performing describes how teams develop and relationships are forged.
-In contrast, Situational Leadership tells us that there is no single best style of leadership.
+Bruce Tuckman’s model for small group development: forming, storming, norming and performing describes how teams develop and relationships are forged.
+In contrast, Hersey and Blanchard’s theory of situational leadership tells us that there is no single best style of leadership.

-In this article Martin Webster briefly introduces Tuckman’s model before looking at other factors that affect team building and team cohesion.
+In this article Martin Webster briefly introduces Tuckman’s model of group development before looking at other factors that affect team building and team cohesion.
 He concludes that management and leadership styles contribute the most to the efficacy of teams.
-In other words, you — the leader — are responsible for team building, team cohesion and the accomplishment of results.
+In other words, you — the team leader — are responsible for team building, team cohesion and the accomplishment of results.

 Table of Contents